-358 Taking, as an example, the present distribution of funds (around 20 per cent to lagging countries, 62 per cent to lagging Regions, 16 per cent to non-lagging Regions and around 2 per cent to territorial cooperation), the overall range allocated to core priorities under the above proposal - no less than 55 per cent, possibly up to 65 per cent - could approximately correspond to the following ranges of resources attributed to each type of territory: 25-30 per cent of the resources attributed to lagging Regions; 85-100 per cent of the resources attributed to lagging Regions; 85-100 per cent of the resources attributed to territorial cooperation (very much depending on what the chosen priorities are).
-These specific ranges are coherent with an overall 55-65 range also for other potentially feasible distributions of resources among different territories.
+358 Taking, as an example, the present distribution of funds (around 20 per cent to lagging countries, 62 per cent to lagging Regions, 16 per cent to non-lagging Regions and around 2 per cent to territorial cooperation), the overall range allocated to core priorities under the above proposal - no less than 55 per cent, possibly up to 65 per cent - could approximately correspond to the following ranges of resources attributed to each type of territory: 25-30 per cent of the resources attributed to lagging countries (given the Treaty constraints); 55-65 per cent of the resources attributed to lagging Regions; 85-100 per cent of the resources attributed to non-lagging Regions; 55-100 per cent of the resources attributed to territorial priorities to be effective).
+Depending on the core priorities selected, the territorial allocation of funding within Member States should be those places/regions where economic inefficiency or social inclusion traps are considered most important.

-359 As section I.3 made clear, proposals to restrict cohesion policy to "poor" countries or "poor" Regions are based either on budgetary politics or on a conceptual view of cohesion policy concerned with convergence and financial redistribution, rejected by this Report.
+As section 1.3 made clear, proposals to restrict cohesion policy to "poor" countries or "poor" Regions are based either on budgetary politics or on a conceptual view of cohesion policy concerned with convergence and financial redistribution, rejected by this Report.